dominikcebula/aws-ai-bedrock-agentcore-samples/mcp-server/README.md

 ## 📝 Overview

-This repository contains as sample code for MCP Server running on the AWS AgentCore Runtime.
+This repository contains a sample code for MCP Server running on the AWS AgentCore Runtime.
 It exposes basic arithmetic tools (add, subtract, multiply, divide) via a FastMCP server and demonstrates integration with AWS services for authentication and deployment.
 The repository includes scripts for local and remote client interaction, AWS Cognito setup, and automated cleanup of resources.